huBioinfo/CytoTalk/README.md

     - “datetime”: https://pypi.org/project/DateTime/

-    "pcsf_fast" is used for fast identification of a rooted Prize-collecting Steiner tree in a network.
+    "pcsf_fast" is used for fast identification of a rooted prize-collecting Steiner tree in a network.
 Before running CytoTalk, set the system environment variable as following:

     ```Bash
         export PYTHONPATH=$PYTHONPATH:/your installed pcsf_fast folder/